rhys-jordan/coinFlipGame/README.md

 ## Description
 * This project is in Java
-* It uses an SQLite database
+* Uses an SQLite database
 * Was completed in a team of two
 * Used agile development with multiple sprints